syncfusion-content/flutter-docs/Flutter/chat/outgoing-bubble-settings.md

 ---

 # Outgoing Chat Bubble Settings in Flutter Chat (SfChat)
 This section explains how to integrate and customize the Outgoing Chat Bubble Settings in the SfChat widget.

+N> You must import the [`intl`] package for handling [`timestampFormat`] in your chat application.

 * [`showUserName`] - Used to determine whether the username is displayed in the Outgoing chat bubble.
 * [`showTimestamp`] - Used to specify if the timestamp is shown in the Outgoing chat bubble.